 These chocolate-covered cheesecake stuffed strawberries are a delicious dessert that's easy to make.
 With just a few ingredients you can bite into juicy sweet and savory strawberries.

-I only make this cheesecake stuffed strawberries recipe a few times a year because I cannot stop myself from eating them by the dozen.
+Making this recipe is very easy, but sometimes I don't even stuff the berries and just use the cream cheese as a dip.
+That's why I only make them a few times a year- I can't stop myself from eating them by the dozen.
 They're irresistibly good!

 - It feels gourmet.
 Made with just a few simple ingredients and steps, this recipe turns out wonderfully and feels fancy too!

 - They're great for celebrations.
 You can make a batch of these stuffed strawberries any night of the week, but they are so popular around Valentine's Day and Anniversaries!

 - They're easy to make.
 Wash, melt, dip, mix, scoop.
 This recipe is so easy to make that anyone can do it, and even if they don't look magazine ready, you can feel confident in knowing that they'll taste delicious!

 Chocolate chips- You will need some chocolate chips to melt down for dipping your berries in.

 Coconut oil- Adding a little bit of coconut oil or shortening to the chocolate chips will get them to melt more evenly.